ssokolow/quicktile/docs/commands.rst

 .. image:: diagrams/png/monitor-next-all.png
    :alt: diagram

+.. todo:: Come up with less ambiguous iconography for ``monitor-*-all``

 ``monitor-prev``
 ^^^^^^^^^^^^^^^^

-Move the active window to the previous monitor, according to the :abbr:`WM (Window Manager)`'s internal numbering.
+Move the active window to the previous monitor, as defined by the :abbr:`WM (Window Manager)`'s internal numbering.

 .. image:: diagrams/png/monitor-prev.png